runnerdave/typescript-with-react-basics/README.md

     * build instruction
     * start instruction, for local webpack-dev-server
 * create a src folder with app.tsx file in it
+* in app.tsx define a component <App/> that is typed to React.SFC

 ## credits
 Basarat Ali Syed course at: